 Children, who were born in France and have lived there for 5 years or more since the age of eleven, can apply for citizenship.
 Children between the ages of 13 and 16, who have lived in the country since the age of 8, are granted citizenship upon application of their parents.
 Individuals who are 16 years old or older can apply on their own.

-Obtaining French citizenship through childbirth is quite a popular way for Russians to obtain an EU passport for their children.
+Obtaining French citizenship through childbirth is quite a popular way for immigrants to obtain an EU passport for their children.
 In this case, you should arrive in France 2 months before the expected date of birth to have time to undergo a medical examination and process all necessary documents.

 Children at the age of 18 who have lived in the country for 5 years on a permanent basis can obtain French citizenship automatically.
 Foreign children adopted by French nationals are also eligible to become citizens through the normal procedure or by obtaining approval from the Ministry of the Interior.